Cut Christmas trees will be here on the 19th of November!

 This Christmas come to Bay Hay and Feed for a huge selection of freshly cut Christmas trees.
-Our Christmas trees will be here the week of Thanksgiving.
+Our Christmas trees will be here a week of Thanksgiving.
 Your entire family will enjoy searching for the ‘perfect tree’.
 Beautiful, well-formed trees are grouped by height and type and displayed so they can be viewed easily.

 Our staff will attentively help you select and get your tree loaded up to your car, so you can take it home for the holidays.
 For a small fee we will deliver on Bainbridge Island.
 This personalized care is guaranteed to keep your holiday spirits cheery and bright!
 We will cut the trunk for you, so the tree can absorb water better, make sure you put the tree in water as soon as you come home!
 Remove unneeded lower branches right before you put it in the stand.
 Water the tree daily while it is in your house which will slow down the needle dropping.

 Live Christmas trees